FAQ

 What are the dates of the BeeMORE program?

-The 2024 program will begin on May 26th and end on July 27th.
+The 2024 program will begin on the weekend of May 24th and end on July 27th.

 Is there a stipend or other benefits provided for the program?

-Each student will recieve a stipend of $500 per week during the program.
+Each student will receive a stipend of $500 per week during the program.
 Lodging and daily food allowances are also included, as well as some travel support for participants living out of state.

 Who should I contact about the program?